Lake Whatcom multi-parameter TMDL

 Lake Whatcom is a large natural lake in Whatcom County.
-The northwest end of the lake lies within the city of Bellingham, and 22 small watersheds drain into the lake.
-The lake has been threatened by declining water quality, and in 1998 was put on the state’s list of polluted water bodies.
+The northwest end of the lake lies within the city of Bellingham and 22 small watersheds drain into the lake.
+The lake has been threatened by declining water quality and was put on the state’s list of polluted water bodies in 1998.

-We are working with Bellingham and Whatcom County to implement plans developed through a total maximum daily load (TMDL) process to bring Lake Whatcom water to meet state water quality standards for dissolved oxygen, fecal coliform bacteria (FC), and phosphorus.
+We are working with the City of Bellingham and Whatcom County to implement plans developed through a Total Maximum Daily Load (TMDL) process to bring Lake Whatcom water to meet state water quality standards for dissolved oxygen, fecal coliform bacteria (FC), and phosphorus.

 Water quality issues